areebbeigh/Freya/README.md

 ##Contributing
+Got something of your own to add?
 Found a bug? something to improve? or just a typo? -> Fork, code/correct and PR!
 I'll be waiting!

 ##Additional Info
 **Developer**: Areeb Beigh <areebbeigh@gmail.com> <br>